science-en-poche/yelandur/API.md

 `GET /users/<user_id>` (so `/v1/users/<user_id>`) gets public
 information about the user identified by `user_id`.
-If you are authenticated as being that user, private information (e.g. email address) is included.
+If you are authenticated as being that user and ask for `access=private`, private information (e.g. email address) is included.

 So `GET /users/jane` returns